 - Neutral pH Detergent such as "Orvus" (Procter and Gamble), or approved equal, using dilution as determined by tests on material to be cleaned.

 - Clean, potable water

 - Examine the ceramic tile surface carefully to determine the type and cause of staining before proceeding with any cleaning operation.

 3.02 ERECTION, INSTALLATION, APPLICATION

-C. Rinse thoroughly with clean, clear water and allow to
+- Rinse thoroughly with clean, clear water and allow to dry.

-D. Repeat the process as required to achieve the desired
+- Repeat the process as required to achieve the desired level of cleanliness.

 END OF SECTION